-My husband, Dave, and I began here and phoned each one in turn to see if they were interested.
-After this point, it was simply the case of narrowing down the list, which was actually fairly straightforward in the end.
+My husband Dave and I began our process of finding a builder here, and phoned each one in turn to gauge their interest.
+After this point, it was a case of narrowing down the list, which was actually fairly straightforward in the end.

-Seven of them asked us to send the package that Gráinne had prepared for us, the eighth never returned our phone calls.
+Seven builders asked us to send the package that Gráinne had prepared, while the eighth never returned our phone calls.
 Five of them, after receiving the drawings, asked to visit the site – the other two did not get back to us.

-The shortlist now getting smaller, those who came were all very personable and said we could visit houses that they had renovated before.
+The ‘finding a builder’ shortlist now getting smaller, those who came were all very personable and said we could visit houses that they had renovated.
 This was a good sign in our eyes, as we know how important it is to see their previous work.

-However, we were slightly concerned that only two brought a notepad with them to jot stuff down, and only one actually brought the plans with him to go through everything with us as we went around the house.
+However, in the process of finding a builder, we were slightly concerned that only two brought a notepad with them to jot stuff down.
+Also, only one actually brought the plans with him to go through everything with us as we went around the house.

-They all took their time to explain how they worked and how many men they would have working on it and their timeline, which was very useful.
-We parted ways in the knowledge that their quotes would come within a fortnight.
+They all explained how they worked and how many men they would have working on the house and their timeline, which was very useful.
+We parted ways in the knowledge that their quotes would arrive within a fortnight.
 It seemed like a very long wait, as we were itching to start the work.

-We eventually got four quotes in, but comparing them took some time, as they all had their own way of setting them out.
+We eventually got four quotes in during the process of finding a builder.
+However, comparing them took some time, as they all had their own way of setting them out.
 So, you couldn’t compare like with like, even though Gráinne supplied the same format for each builder to complete.
 For example, some included VAT as they went along and some added it at the end.
 Some of the quotes varied by more than 20% in price, and all were slightly different in what they listed.

-We had to look out for things such as not including some of the works, or the price of the windows or decoration.
-Although this process was difficult, the ones that included less actually helped us in shortening the list even further – as we really want everything included so we can move straight in.
+When finding a builder, we had to look out for things such as not including some of the works, or the price of the windows or decoration.
+Although this process was difficult, the ones that included less actually helped us in shortening the list even further.
+This is because as we really want everything included so we can move straight in.